Architecture

 The Sustainable Development Goals are at the core of all our research projects.
 From undertaking environmental analysis of modernist libraries through to celebrating the rich architecture and urbanism of the 'African City', we want to see places that are inclusive, resilient, and address the climate emergency.

-Projects
+Projects and Programmes

 AHUWA is a large community of scholars, designers, activists, and practitioners.
 The Centre is directed by Professors Ola Uduku and Iain Jackson at Liverpool School of Architecture.